 Many of the menus in HeartGold and SoulSilver have been redesigned for improved touchscreen control.
 The basic menu options can be called at any time by hitting their icon on the touchscreen, and the player's set items (such as the Bicycle or Dowsing MCHN) can be used in a similar manner.
 The items screen has received a major redesign as well, trading the awkward Pokéball knob for a much cleaner and more intuitive interface.
 The PC box system is the most notable beneficiary of this upgrade, with the player now able to move Pokémon between boxes and his or her team through drag-and-drop stylus controls.

 The Pokéwalker is the evolution of the old Pokémon Pikachu toy released in November 1998.
-It allows you to carry one of your Pokémon from HeartGold and SoulSilver along with you.
-You can download one of your Pokémon from the in-game computer to the Pokéwalker.
-You cannot use the one you transfer to the Pokéwalker in the game while the Pokémon is in the device.
-You can start using the walker when you have a Pokémon in the computer in the Pokémon Center.
-So as long as you have 2 Pokémon, you can use the Pokéwalker.
+It allows the user to carry one of their Pokémon from HeartGold and SoulSilver along with them.
+They cannot use this Pokémon in the game while it is in the device.
+The player can start using the walker when they have a Pokémon in the computer in the Pokémon Center.
+So as long as they have two Pokémon, they can use the Pokéwalker.

-You are able to carry 3 captured Pokémon in the Pokéwalker
+The player is able to carry three captured Pokémon in the Pokéwalker

 Steps and Watts

-In along to unlocking things on the routes, the steps you take with it are converted into “Watts” the currency for the Pokéwalker.
+In along to unlocking things on the routes, the steps taken with it are converted into “Watts”, the currency for the Pokéwalker.
 It takes 20 steps to earn a watt.
 The watts can be used for the minigames built into the Pokéwalker, and to unlock new routes to walk on.

-Your game will record the number of steps you have taken, and any unused watts will go towards unlocking new routes when you return your Pokémon or drop off your items.
+The game will record the number of steps the user has taken, and any unused watts will go towards unlocking new routes when the Pokémon is returned or items are dropped off.

-Your Pokémon will also gain 1 experience point for every step you take.
-However, you may only level up once per trip.
-So you must return your Pokémon and resend it to level up again.
-There is a downside to this, if your Pokémon is scheduled to learn a move at the next level you hit, and you already have 4 moves, you will skip that move.
+The Pokémon will also gain one experience point for every step taken.
+However, the player may only level up once per trip.
+So they must return the Pokémon and resend it to level up again.
+There is a downside to this, if the Pokémon is scheduled to learn a move at the next level they hit, and they already have 4 moves, they will skip that move.
 No warning at all.
 (Example: Gastly learns Confuse Ray at Level 19, if I get to Level 19 on the Pokéwalker, Gastly misses the chance to learn the move.
 And now has to go to the move relearner to learn it.

 Minigames on the Pokewalker

 The dowsing machine is a minigame on the Pokéwalker.
 It is a glorified version of the shell game.
-It costs 3 watts (approximately 60 steps) to use.
+It costs three watts (approximately 60 steps) to use.

-There are 6 tufts of grass in a row, and you have 2 chances to guess where the item is.
-If you guess correctly you get the item.
-If you guess incorrectly, you have another guess.
-You will also get a hint as to where it is.
+There are six tufts of grass in a row, and the player has two chances to guess where the item is.
+If they guess correctly they get the item.
+If they guess incorrectly, they have another guess.
+There is also a hint as to where it is.

-You will either get one of two messages.
+Either one of two messages will pop up.
 “It’s near!” meaning it is right next to it.
 “It’s far away…” mean it’s not.

 The Poké Radar is a minigame that is divided into two parts.

-Part one is where you have to “chase the Pokémon.”
-There are 4 tufts of grass, and an exclamation point will appear on one, you have to move to that patch of grass and press the action button before the Pokémon runs away.
+Where the player has to “chase the Pokémon.”
+There are four tufts of grass, and an exclamation point will appear on one, they have to move to that patch of grass and press the action button before the Pokémon runs away.
 The “rarer” the Pokémon, the longer the chase will go, up to a maximum of four times.
-Once the chase ends, you will advance to part two.
+Once the chase ends, the player will advance to part two.

-Part two an extremely simplified version of a Pokémon battle.
-There are no stats taken into account, your Pokémon and the enemy Pokémon will have 4HP each.
-You have 3 options.
-Attack, evade, and catch.
+An extremely simplified version of a Pokémon battle.
+There are no stats taken into account, the player's Pokémon and the enemy Pokémon will have 4HP each.
+The player has three options: attack, evade, and catch.

-Attack - Your Pokémon will attack, obviously.
-Each attack does 1 point of damage, unless it is a critical hit, then it does 2 points.
-Your attack will not hit if the enemy evades it.
+- Attack - The active Pokémon will attack, obviously.
+Each attack does one point of damage, unless it is a critical hit, then it does two points.
+The attack will not hit if the enemy evades it.

-Evade - Your Pokémon attempts to dodge an incoming attack.
-If your opponent attacks while you evade, you will dodge the attack, taking zero damage, and you will counterattack, dealing one damage back.
-If both Pokémon evade, a “Stare down” will occur, and nothing will happen.
+- Evade - The active Pokémon attempts to dodge an incoming attack.
+If the opponent attacks while the player evades, they will dodge the attack, taking zero damage, and then counterattacks, dealing one damage back.
+If both Pokémon evade, a “stare down” will occur, and nothing will happen.

-Catch - You attempt to capture the Pokémon, like in the DS game, the weaker the Pokémon, the easier it will be to catch.
+- Catch - The player attempts to capture the Pokémon, like in the DS game, the weaker the Pokémon, the easier it will be to catch.
 1 HP Pokémon are pretty much guaranteed, while 4 HP Pokémon are near impossible, although it has happened before.